connexta/MERLIN_Message_Transformer/README.md

 ## Examples
 The lone unit test that just runs a sample InsertObservation request through the transformer provides an indication of how to use the library.
-You can basically call one of the above functions with your XML InsertSensor request and it will return the JSON equivalent.
+You can basically call one of the above functions with your XML InsertSensor request, and it will return the JSON equivalent.

 ## Command Line Usage
 A `main` method is included in the library so that you can use the library from the command line.
 With